gildahl/arcadeVFE/README.md

 Use arcadeVFE to streamline installation of the correct roms into Arcade Time Capsule, and verify them.

 **Preparation:**
-1. Ensure ATC's rom folder is empty: `Arcade Time Capsule\Retro\VRArcade\Content\Roms`.
+1. Ensure ATC's rom folder is empty: `\Arcade Time Capsule\Retro\VRArcade\Content\Roms`.
 2. Fill two source folders with _non-merged_ rom sets.
 One with roms for mame2010 (0.139) and one with roms for mame2014 (0.159).
-Don't forget to include the chd subfolders \kinst is in your 2014 roms folder and \kinst2 is in your 2010 folder.
+Don't forget to include the chd subfolders `\kinst` in your 2014 roms folder and `\kinst2` in your 2010 folder.

 **Copy:**
 1. Run arcadeVFE and go to the **Initial Setup** dialog.